Our cetaceans team discusses alarming whaling activities in the North Atlantic

 There is a tremendous amount of work to do in the coming months and in the lead up to next year’s annual meeting if we are to ensure that the conservation agenda moves forward and aspirations for resumed commercial whaling are kept in abeyance.

-Norway has killed about 464 minke whales; Iceland has already killed hundreds of fin and minke whales, while the Faroe Islands killed more than 750 pilot whales.
+World attention is usually focused on Japan’s commercial whaling, carried out under the guise of so called scientific research.
+However, whaling in the North Atlantic this summer boasts some shocking statistics: Norway has killed about 464 minke whales; Iceland has already killed hundreds of fin and minke whales, while the Faroe Islands killed more than 750 pilot whales.